rive-app/rive-wasm/CONTRIBUTING.md

 #### Running the example application

-There's a few example projects that use the high-level API and reference the local builds.
+There are a few example projects that use the high-level API and reference the local builds.
 Use these projects to help test any changes made to ensure no breaking functionality.

 1. `cd` into `js/examples/_frameworks/parcel_example_canvas` to run a simple Rive gallery app
 2. Run `npm i` inside that parcel-based project to install the dependencies for the example app